angulardart/angular/doc/advanced/on-push.md

 }
 ```

-**GOOD**:
+BEST PRACTICE: Use deeply immutable state.

-Use a deeply immutable model.
-Changing any state requires rebuilding the entire
+Updating immutable state requires rebuilding it entirely, changing its identity.
-model.
-This works well with inputs, which are change detected based on identity.
+This works well with inputs which are change detected based on identity.
+Prefer
-Prefer this approach when state is shared locally, such as directly between a
+this approach when state is shared locally, such as directly between a parent
-parent and child.
+and child.

 ```dart {.good}
 class ImmutableModel {